-The city council has produced a SPD that sets out the principles of good urban design that applies to the area of Winchester district which lies outside the South Downs National Park.

-The intention is to update this SPD to a Design Code and to take into account the council's climate emergency.
-Local Design Codes could then be developed and consulted on by the City Council/ local communities.
+The city council has produced a SPD that sets out the principles of good urban design that applies to the area of Winchester District which lies outside the South Downs National Park.
+The intention is update this SPD to bring it in line with the National Design Code and the council's climate emergency that would then be supported by Local Design Codes as and when they have been consulted on and adopted.